Download a PDF of the complete table: Arria-Formula Meetings

 - representatives of territories not recognised as states who are stakeholders on issues before the Council.

 On certain occasions, an Arria meeting was used as an acceptable format when there was no Council agreement for a formal meeting as was the case with the 13 December 2007 Arria-formula meeting on Council working methods or the 15 February 2013 meeting on the security dimensions of climate change (in which Secretary-General Ban Ki-moon was among the speakers).
 On some occasions, Arria-formula meetings served as preparation for an open debate of the Council.
 For example, an Arria-formula meeting organised by Senegal in April 2016 on “Water, Peace and Security” served as a preparatory step to holding an open debate on this topic during its November presidency that year.
 The 19 October 2018 Arria-formula meeting on “Silencing the Guns in Africa” organised by Côte d’Ivoire, Equatorial Guinea, Ethiopia, South Africa and the AU served as preparation for the 27 February 2019 open debate and the adoption of a resolution on this issue (resolution 2457).
 Similarly, the 31 January 2019 Arria-formula meeting on “Preventing and Countering the financing of terrorism” organised by Australia, France, Indonesia, Peru and Tunisia was seen as helpful in preparation for an open debate on the same theme held on 28 March, during which the Council adopted resolution 2462.
+The 3 December 2018 Arria-formula meeting on the situation of persons with disabilities in armed conflict organised by Poland was the first step towards the 20 June 2019 adoption of resolution 2475 on this issue.
 On at least one occasion, an Arria meeting helped pave the way for the Council becoming seized of an issue as exemplified by the 24 May 2004 Arria meeting on Darfur.

 Due to their informal character, “Arria-formula” meetings usually have no record and no outcomes.
 Accurately listing all such meetings held since the original March 1992 meeting may be impossible.
 Some meetings, however, have been referenced in Council documents due to: